| The village of Seascale is located on the west coast of Cumbria, on the

 Harrison under the direction of Colonel George Dixon, and it has remained

+in their care ever since.
 In 1999, the Parish Church Council approved an ambitious refurbishment

 project costing in excess of £50,000.
 The award of a Historic Organs